 McDaniel: Monty Python or Office Space

 This is just a quick recap of the event.
 Note, AITP records their meetings, and offers their library of content to active members.
-If you’d like to see the event in its entirety, you can view it for a short time here, after which it will be accessible on their website to members only.
+If you’d like to see the event in its entirety, you can view it here.

 About the author